ocya0/ocya0/resume.md

 * **Part-time intern, Tech Dome Penang** Apr.
 2025 - Aug.
 2025
   - Developed & enhanced their AI solutions
   - Robotics & tech developer for the 2025 Roboquest competition
+  - Coached a Malaysian school (SMK Jelutong) to 1st place in the 2025 Roboquest competition
+    - against schools from Hong Kong, China, Singapore, etc

 ---

-## Achievements & activities \*certificates can be furnished if needed
+## Achievements & activities
+\* certificates can be furnished if needed

 **2025:**